bryanmikaelian/bryanmikaelian/README.md

 ### Hi, I'm Bryan 😎

-For my day job, I am a Senior Engineer working at 1Password.
-We are [hiring](https://1password.com/careers), so ping me if you are looking for a referral!
+For my day job, I am a Senior Engineer working at Aptible.

 I am usually hacking on something with Clojure or Clojurescript.
 I am a big fan of networking protocols and obscure RFCs.